ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-8. Is PCA a linear model or non-linear model?
+Q. Is PCA a linear model or non-linear model?

 <details><summary><b>Answer</b></summary>